AshutoshChakraborty/CompundProgressDialog/README.md

-fill the progressbar effect using progress dialog
+feel the progressbar effect using progress dialog